Consumer Frequently Asked Questions

 - convictions for certain violations which are chargeable under the Insurance Law.

 A surcharge is used as a tool to properly price the exposure the insurer is writing, and not as a means to recoup payment made under a claim.
 The total dollar amount paid as the result of a claim does not affect the surcharge.
 An insured being surcharged for a particular accident will pay the same amount regardless if the damages were (for example) $3,000 or $50,000.
-In addition, a surcharge may apply if you have two or more accidents or minor convictions within a certain period of time (generally within approximately 3 years) which would not otherwise be surchargeable for only instance as outlined above.
+In addition, a surcharge may apply if you have two or more accidents or minor convictions within a certain period of time (generally within approximately 3 years) which would not otherwise be surchargeable for only one instance as outlined above.

 Answer: Insurance rates are based on the average experience of a group of persons with similar characteristics (classification).
 Young drivers historically have had poorer loss experience (both in the frequency of accidents and the cost of those accidents) than older drivers.
 By charging young drivers higher rates, those drivers pay their fair share of insurance costs and older drivers are not asked to subsidize them.
 In addition, rates are generally higher for males because, consistently, female drivers incur fewer and/or less severe claims than males.

 Answer: An insurer is permitted to consider all resident operators of an insured vehicle in the rating of an automobile policy, including a child, although he/she may only have a learner's permit.
 This is because insurers are permitted to use classifications that reflect a possible exposure for liability on the part of the insurer, in the event that bodily injury or property damage occurs due to that child's operation of the vehicle.
-Such a "limited use" classification, however, reflects the reduced likelihood of an incident due to "occasional" operation by a youthful driver, and is rated lower than if that person were the "principal operator".
+Such a "limited use" classification, however, reflects the reduced likelihood of an incident due to "occasional" operation by a youthful driver, and is rated lower than if that person were the "principal operator."
 In addition, children living away at school (over 100 miles) are generally eligible for a reduced rate.

-Answer: This Department each year responds to numerous requests by individual insureds regarding the amount of premium charged for their private passenger automobile insurance policies.
+Answer: This Department responds to numerous requests annually by individual insureds regarding the amount of premium charged for their private passenger automobile insurance policies.
 In the overwhelming majority of cases, we have found that insurers have rated the policy correctly, assuming that the information on which the policy is being rated is correct.
 Therefore, it is important that you review your policy declarations page(s), to ensure that the information is correct.
 By law, an insurer is required to include a Rating Information Form with your policy, explaining the items shown on your declarations.
 The dollar amount of all discounts and surcharges must be shown on the policy declarations page as well.

 Answer: In addition to driving records from the Department of Motor Vehicles, automobile insurers may obtain information about your insurance and driving history from other sources.
 One such source is CLUE (Comprehensive Loss Underwriting Exchange), an information database used by insurers.
 This system, which functions similar to a credit reporting agency, gathers data from insurers regarding their past and present insureds' claim histories.
 When an insurer writes and/or rates a policy, it may request a report on an applicant/insured from this system.
 The insurer does have the right to pertinent information regarding any risk they may consider accepting, which includes information on accidents and/or traffic violations.

 An insurer must notify you whenever CLUE has been used in making any decision or change regarding your policy.
 The insurer should also verify any information on which it bases its underwriting decisions, regardless of the source.
-In any case, if information in a CLUE report has been used against you, you may ask your insurer for more information on how to obtain copy of your CLUE report.
+In any case, if information in a CLUE report has been used against you, you may ask your insurer for more information on how to obtain a copy of your CLUE report.

 Answer: A deductible is an amount that you agree to be responsible for in the event of a loss under the physical damage (collision or comprehensive) coverages of your policy.
 Deductibles are offered on some coverages to give insureds flexibility in the cost of insurance and the amounts they wish to be responsible for.
 You may reduce your auto insurance costs by raising the deductibles on physical damage coverages.
 You should review the amount of the deductibles you now carry on these coverages to determine whether it makes sense for you to absorb a larger portion of your loss in the event of an accident, in return for a lower premium charge.
 Under the law, your insurer is required to furnish you with information about how much you may save by adjusting your deductibles.